-The District anticipates funding or reimbursing capital improvement program expenditures for the Wastewater System projects identified in the table below using proceeds of the Series 2025A Bonds.
+The District anticipates funding or reimbursing capital improvement program expenditures for the Water System projects identified in the table below using proceeds of the Series 2025A Bonds.
 These projects were selected using the District's Guidance for Issuing Green Bonds, which was last approved by the District's Board on March 22, 2022.
 A complete copy of the District's Green Bond Guidance as approved by the District Board on March 22, 2022 is attached hereto.

-The District's criteria are presented below in a numbered list for easier reference in the table on the following page.
+The District's criteria are presented below in a numbered list for easier reference in the table below.